gcb2018/carlobloks2/content/resume.md

 ### Work together?
 Get in touch!

-*I am currentlt fully booked until the end of the year*
+*I am currently fully booked until 31/12/2021*

 Curious about working together or have a (micro-) job you need to get done?
 Feel free to get in touch and drop me a line in the form below.